Student Conduct and Civility

 A. Jurisdiction of the Student Code of Conduct

 The Central Piedmont Student Code of Conduct shall apply to conduct that occurs on the College Premises, at Central Piedmont-sponsored activities (including Central Piedmont-sanctioned attendance of foreign study programs), and to off-campus conduct that adversely affects the College Community and/or the pursuit of its objectives.
 Each Student shall be responsible for their conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The Student Code of Conduct shall apply to a Student's conduct even if the Student withdraws from the College while a disciplinary matter is pending.
-It is the discretion of the Dean of Student Life and Service-Learning to decide on a case-by-case basis whether the Student Code of Conduct shall be applied to conduct occurring off campus.
+It is the discretion of the Vice President for Student Affairs to decide on a case-by-case basis whether the Student Code of Conduct shall be applied to conduct occurring off campus.

 B. Rules of Conduct